maghifox/Selenium-framework-ecom/README.md

 # Selenium-framework-ecom
-Automation framework with java and selenium
+A simple automation framework with java

+Automation tools used in this project :
+Selenium, TestNG, Cucumber

+Build management with Maven and continous integration with Jenkins.